MrAppleII/GenericModal/README.md

 onModalOpen: function (this function is called when modal is opened, default is do nothing)

 modalWidth: string (this sets the width of the Modal, default is 350px.
 Example Format: "550px").

+buttonText: string (this is text in the button at the bottom of the modal, Default: "cancel")